vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 by speed, followed by a snap to the target when the old countdown is two.
 The nominal point count does not bound a release/loop jump.
 For example, a Bugs Bunny pitch curve has loop start 40 and end 39 with only 30 nominal points.
-The loader retains that reachable tail, and the player applies the same terminal-index comparisons as $1014–$1098.
+The terminal-index comparisons at $1014–$1098 allow playback beyond the nominal point count.

 Pan is a percentage of the voice volume assigned to the left output; right is volume minus that integer quotient.
 Alternating pan switches sides on successive